-Identity fraud does not always begin online.
+Contrary to popular belief, identity fraud does not always begin online.
 According to Travelers claim data, 44 percent of ID fraud cases happen when a person's purse or wallet has been lost or stolen.
-Because thieves can use the information they find inside, here are some ways to help protect yourself and your identity.
+Thieves can use the information they find inside for ID fraud, so here are some critical steps to help protect yourself and your identity.

 Many people store personal information in their purses and wallets, making it easier for thieves to commit identity fraud.
 Help secure your identity by keeping your purse and wallet in a safe place and carrying only essentials when you go out.
 Leave credit cards you will not be using in a secure place at home.
 Unless it is absolutely necessary, avoid carrying Social Security cards, birth certificates or passports as they contain key pieces of personal information thieves could use to steal your identity.

-Whether you are sending or receiving mail, take steps to help keep your mail safe from prying eyes.
+Whether you are sending or receiving mail, take steps to help keep it safe from prying eyes.
 Never put outgoing checks, bill payments or financial information in your unlocked home mailbox.
 When you need to send out sensitive documents, consider using a secure postal mailbox or send them from the post office.
-Know when credit card statements arrive.
+If you have not signed up for electronic statements, be aware of when your credit card statements are scheduled to arrive.
 If they are late, call the credit card company to confirm if the statement was sent.
-Shred old bills and unnecessary financial records containing personal information.
+Be sure to shred old bills and unnecessary financial records containing personal information.

 According to our data, nearly half of ID fraud cases are committed using the victim's current accounts.
-Review your credit report and bank statements to monitor your accounts, and take these extra precautions:
+On a regular basis, review your credit report and bank statements to monitor your accounts, and take these extra precautions:

 Get additional tips for helping protect your identity while you are online.